gabek/GitYourFeedback/README.md

 [![License](https://img.shields.io/cocoapods/l/GitYourFeedack.svg?style=flat)](http://cocoapods.org/pods/GitYourFeedack)
 [![Platform](https://img.shields.io/cocoapods/p/GitYourFeedack.svg?style=flat)](http://cocoapods.org/pods/GitYourFeedack)

 A lot of organizations run on Github, not just for the code repositories, but also for the heavy use of Issues, the bug tracking/feedback reporting tool.
-Yet none of the feedback reporting tools use Issues as the datastore.
-Instead the expected behavior is to route all of your users to Github and hope they file an issue.
+Instead of routing your users to Github and expecting them to file issues, this is an option to support it right from inside your iOS application.

 ## Example

 To run the example project:
 * Clone the repo, and run `pod install` from the Example directory.
 * Edit `Config.swift` and add your Github API Token, Repository name, and Google Cloud Storage bucket name.
+* This must be a publicly accessible Google Cloud Storage bucket, as it needs permissions to upload and read the file.
+* Run the project either on a device and take a screenshot, or press the button in the simulator to bring up the feedback interface.

 ## Requirements
 * Google Cloud Storage bucket for storing the screenshots.